 “If that’s the way they see, how can you tell them anything?” he recalled.
 “I couldn’t tell it, because they wouldn’t understand it.
 How could they?
 And I was wrapped up in it too tight.”

 The army knew very well that returning veterans were unbalanced.
-They had been through things contrary to everything they had been taught their whole lives, and it had changed them completely.
+They had been through and seen things contrary to everything they had been taught their whole lives.
+And it had changed them completely.
 The only consolation was that it happened to so many of Isham’s generation, there was a semblance of unity in the transition back to civilian life.

 An Act of Congress (52 Stat.
 351; 5 U. S. Code, Sec.
 87a) approved May 13, 1938, made the 11th of November in each year a legal holiday—a day to be dedicated to the cause of world peace and to be thereafter celebrated and known as “Armistice Day.”